 Chia seeds can be highly nutritious snacks when fed in moderation to the dog.
-Chia seeds are a rich source of vitamin B, omega fatty acids, antioxidants, fiber, and minerals such as calcium, phosphorus, and magnesium.
+These seeds are a rich source of vitamin B, omega fatty acids, antioxidants, fiber, and minerals such as calcium, phosphorus, and magnesium.
 Moreover, the fiber content helps to regulate digestive and blood sugar levels.
 You can make a pudding or give it as a food topping to your dog.

 Besides increasing energy levels and improving digestion, Coconut oil improves the skin and coat of the dog and reduces allergic reactions.
 It can be used in moderation as a coating on pills or applied directly to moisturize, smoothen, and freshen up the dog’s skin.
 As coconut oil can be applied on the dog's skin, it prevents flaking and is safe even if the dog licks itself.

 Oatmeal baths can work wonders for dogs with itchy and irritated skin to relax and soothe them.
 The anti-inflammatory properties of oatmeal reduce dryness by developing a protective layer that locks moisture and other hydrating agents.
 It is a natural way to soothe your dog's skin and is even suitable for dogs who are sensitive to wheat and grains.